mzeren-vmw/armatures/arm-15.agent_kerberos/index.md

 agent's certificate lapses and the web infrastructure is setting the REMOTE_USER environment variable.
 When the certificate lapses the REMOTE_USER variable will newly have an effect.
-These types of corner cases are really miss-configurations and are and acceptable risk.
+These types of corner cases are really miss-configurations and are an acceptable risk.

 ### Security ###